thinkcompute/thinkcompute.github.io/think_and_compute/09-divide-and-conquer.md

 name: py-mutable_variables
 linenos: True
 caption: |
     Showing the behaviour of mutable values in Python.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/mutable_values.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/mutable_values.py>`.
 ---
 def append_one(lst):
     lst.append(1)